mchocho/cloud-1/guide/ec2.md

 aws ec2 describe-images < ami.json
 ```
 <p>
 Inspect the list and choose an image.
-For this demonstration we I'll go the image ami-00000eba05d89f9dd.
+For this demonstration we I'll go with ami-00000eba05d89f9dd.
 <br />
 Finally we'll create and run our EC2 instance
 </p>